williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id*/credentials/forgot_password %}

-Sets a new password for a user by validating the user's answer to their current recovery question
+Sets a new password for a user by validating the user&#8217;s answer to their current recovery question

 This operation can only be performed on users with an `ACTIVE` status and a valid [recovery question credential](#recovery-question-object).